 "It (can be) highly emotional, that's one of the big issues, I think," he said.
 "You just don't know how it can impact children in different ways, especially in middle and high school."
 Dupper said parents should be sensitive to the environment their kids are growing up in and realize how scary it could be.

-Student Ambassadors Welcome Prospective Students
+Student Ambassadors Welcome Newly Admitted Students

 The College of Social Work is grateful for all of work of the ambassadors as we try to roll out the orange carpet for our newest potential students.

 Pictured: Marquita Dortch, Amber Hale, Ezekiel Harris, and Chelsea Stephens (left to right)

 February 8, 2018

 College of Social Work Welcomes New Faculty

 The College of Social Work is pleased to announce the appointment of two new faculty members who will join us in August 2018:

 Andrea Joseph expects to receive her PhD from the University of Pittsburgh School of Social Work in May 2018.
 Her dissertation is titled, Restorative justice and the discipline gap: Exploring the impact of restorative practices on racially disproportional school discipline.

 She was awarded a Fulbright Student Post-Graduate Award to attend the University of London Institute of Education in 2013 where she earned an MA in Social Justice and Education in 2014.
 She also received a Pittsburgh Albert E. Schweitzer Fellowship Award in 2015.?